Saptarshi-max/saptarshi-max.github.io/blog/_posts/2021-07-06-vscode-technical-documentation.md

 invert_sidebar: true
 ---

-# 8 cool VScode extensions to help you write your technical documentation
+#  Tips on writing a great technical documentation, here is how VSCode can help you enhance your workflow
 Weather you are a junior system developer or a technical director, You need to write a documentation to describe your project for your potential clients or new team member to explore the scope of scalability.
 Technical Documentation is not just about writing down a manual for your work, but a well-structured roadmap for the operator to explore key features your product has to offer, use it for their own benefit and suggest ideas back to the developer for possible improvements of the system and also of course loves to explore the tool you have to offer.

-Writing a technical documentation can be a bit overwhelming, As it involves a lot of testing, consistency and even illustrations to make the contents easier to understand and work upon for operators of various experience levels.
+Writing a technical documentation can be a bit overwhelming, As it involves a lot of testing, consistency and even illustrations to make the contents easier to understand for operators of various experience levels.

 ## 6 Key Factors to make your Technical Documentation to stand out